Image Lists

 Add Control

-The add control button creates a new "empty" list or item panel on the form area.
+Use the Add Control button to create a new "empty" list or item panel in the form area.
 Controls are added from left-to-right and top-to-bottom on the form.
-If you want to add controls vertically, you do have to select the "add control" button until you reach a new row.
-New controls are only saved if they are assigned a list name or to an inventory item, so any empty controls will be removed when you save your changes (save changes by clicking the links at the top of the form or closing the form).
+If you want to add controls vertically, click the Add Control button until you reach a new row.
+New controls are only saved if they are assigned a list name or to an inventory item, so any empty controls will be removed when you save your changes.
+You can save changes by clicking the links at the top of the form or by closing the form.

 Images Displayed